Student education review

 Student education review - overview

 The Head of School (or nominee, usually the Director of Student Education) is responsible for ensuring that the processes of evaluation, review and reflection are undertaken, in line with university policy.

 Module evaluation surveys

-Student evaluation is an essential part of module review.
-There are minimum requirements for evaluation surveys, including a set of statements which must be included.
+Student evaluation of a module is an essential part of module review.
+There are minimum requirements for evaluation surveys, including a set of core statements which must be included.

 Module evaluation survey statements

-Module evaluation surveys at the University must test a set of core statements with students.
-There are optional statements which can also be included.
+Module evaluation surveys at the University must include a set of core statements for students to respond to.

 Every year, programme reviews take place using feedback from students, colleagues and external sources together with student progression and award data to plan improvement.

 The type of collaborative provision review you undertake will be determined by the size, complexity and risk of the provision.

 An Annual School Review (Student Education) will be organised by the Quality Assurance team each year to review the school's progress and the subsequent report will form part of the annual planning round.